 New Year's Resolutions Every HR Professional Should Make

 HR professionals have a unique position in their companies: As the department responsible for recruiting, retaining, training, and engaging employees, the decisions they make tend to impact their company's entire workforce.
-With that in mind, here are five tips our President & COO John Allen shared with Smart Business Houston a few years ago that still ring true today:
+With that in mind, here are five tips our CEO & President John Allen shared with Smart Business Houston a few years ago that still ring true today:

 - Make sure your efforts align with your company’s business strategy.